-Bhuna, Bhoona or Fry
+Bhuna, Bhoona, or Fry

-This means "to stir-fry or sauté".
-Many Indian dishes require spices to be lightly fried or Bhoono-ed to release their aroma and flavors and prevent them from having a 'raw' taste.
-Bhuna dishes can range from mild to hot.
-Expect spices like cardamom, cinnamon, cloves, pepper, bay leaves, chilies, coriander and cumin and ingredients like onions and tomatoes.
+Bhuna means "to stir-fry" or sauté."
+Many Indian dishes require spices to be lightly fried—or bhoono-ed—to release their aroma and flavors and prevent them from having a raw taste.
+Bhuna dishes can range from mild to hot; expect spices like cardamom, cinnamon, cloves, pepper, bay leaves, chilies, coriander, and cumin, and ingredients like onions and tomatoes.
 Bhuna dishes are characterized by the fact that the meat or vegetable used is cooked in its own liquids and no extra water is added.
 This makes for medium amounts of thick gravy that go well with both wet and dry dishes.
-Since each restaurant has its own heat level in Bhuna dishes, inquire about that before you order.
+Since each restaurant has its own heat level in bhuna dishes, inquire about the spiciness before you order.

-This word means scrambled.
-Bhurji dishes, like scrambled eggs, are stir-fried.
-They can range from mild to very hot and the main ingredient is usually accompanied by onions, tomatoes, ginger, garlic and a medley of spices like chilies, cumin, coriander, and turmeric.
-Bhurjis are dry dishes and as such, they go well with gravied ones.
-When ordering a Burji, ask how hot it will be and team accordingly with a mild or hotter gravy dish.
-Team Bhurjis with bread like Chapatis (flatbread), Parathas (pan-fried flatbread) or Naans (leavened flatbread made baked in a tandoor or oven).
+Bhurji means scrambled, and bhurji dishes, like scrambled eggs, are stir-fried.
+They can range from mild to very hot and the main ingredient is usually accompanied by onions, tomatoes, ginger, garlic, and a medley of spices like chilies, cumin, coriander, and turmeric.
+Bhurjis are dry dishes and, as such, they go well with gravied ones.
+When ordering a burji, ask how hot it will be and pair accordingly with a mild or hotter gravy dish.
+Team bhurjis with any of the delicious Indian breads.

-This is a truly one-dish meal!
-For Biryanis, which can range from medium to very hot, veggies, meat, chicken, fish or seafood is cooked into a curry (with medium gravy) in a variety of spices and then layered in a large dish with pre-cooked, fragrant, long-grained rice.
+This is a truly one-dish meal; biryanis—which can range from medium to very hot—are dishes of vegetables, meat, chicken, fish, or seafood cooked into a curry (with medium gravy) with a variety of spices, and then layered in a large dish with pre-cooked, fragrant, long-grained rice.
 A garnish (like caramelized onions or saffron) is then added and the dish is sealed.
-The contents are then slow-cooked (for several hours sometimes) in their own juices!
-The result is delicious.
+The contents are slow-cooked in their own juices, and the result is delicious.

-This term means two (do) onions (piaza) or double onions.
-This Mughlai (Mughal style) dish is usually prepared with two lots of onions - one that makes up a thick gravy to which the main ingredient is added and the other that is added raw and cooked with the main ingredient or stir-fried until caramelized and used as a garnish.
-Expect spices like whole cinnamon, cardamom, cloves, and powdered spices like cumin, coriander, chili, and garam masala.
-Dopiazas are usually mild to medium hot and have a good amount of gravy.
-They go really well with rice pilafs (puloas) and breads like Chapatis (flatbread), Parathas (pan-fried flatbread) or Naans (leavened flatbread made baked in a tandoor or oven).
+This Mughlai (Mughal-style) dish is usually prepared with two onions, which is only fitting considering dopiaza means two (do) onions (piaza) or double onions.
+One onion is part of a thick gravy to which the main ingredient is added, and the other onion is added raw and then cooked with the main ingredient, or stir-fried until caramelized and used as a garnish.
+Expect whole spices like cinnamon, cardamom, and cloves, and powdered spices like cumin, coriander, chili, and garam masala.
+Dopiazas are usually mild to medium-hot and have a good amount of gravy.
+They go really well with rice pilafs (puloas) and Indian breads.
+If you like chicken, try this chicken dopiaza recipe.

 Karahi or Kadhai

-This style of cooking gets its name from the wok-like dish or Karahi it is cooked in.
-In Karahi/Kadhai dishes the main ingredient is usually marinated in a yogurt and spice sauce and then stir-fried in a Karahi with sliced onions, bell peppers, ginger, garlic and chopped tomatoes.
-Karahi dishes range from medium to very hot and have medium amounts of gravy.
+Karahi is the wok-like pan these dishes are cooked in, hence the name.
+In karahi/kadhai dishes, such as kadhai gosht, the main ingredient is usually marinated in a yogurt and spice sauce and then stir-fried in a karahi with sliced onions, bell peppers, ginger, garlic, and chopped tomatoes.
+Karahi dishes range from medium to very hot and have moderate amounts of gravy.
 Spices to expect are coriander, cumin, chili, and garam masala.